Hackapalooza/LLC-Slides-Template/readme.md

 If you are not comfortable with Git, create a .zip archive of your workshop and send it to whoever you've been in contact with at Ladies Learning Code.

+**Note** Please update this readme.md file with information that will be useful to workshop attendees!
+For example, see the [Introduction to HTML and CSS Repo](https://github.com/ladieslearningcode/LLC-HTML-CSS).
+If you would like others to contribute to your content, create a contributing.md file in the root directory of your repo, including steps for contributors.

 ## Publishing your Slides to gh-pages

 To host your slides for free on Github, you can use Github Pages.